mzhao3333/projects/Northwind Traders/README.md

 ## Description of the Dataset

-This dataset contains sales & order data for Northwind Traders, a ficticious gourmet food supplier, including information on customers, products, orders, shippers, and employees.
+This dataset contains sales & order data for Northwind Traders, a fictitious gourmet food supplier, including information on customers, products, orders, shippers, and employees.

 ## Entity Relationship Diagram (ERD)